tiyab/dotfiles/README.md

 This script purposes is to configure newly installed Mac with just the input of sudo password.
 It is idempotent too.
 Once finished it will reboot.

 It is using only bash command and is shellcheck proof.
 If it is reminding you of another dotfiles, that is normal.
 This is a copy AND reviewed version of this [atomantic dotfiles project](https://github.com/atomantic/dotfiles).

 V2 !!
-Overall simplification (I think) and seperation of tasks.
+Overall simplification (I think) and seperation of tasks via functions.
 Implementation of a Brewfile too!!

 ---